 All this spells financial – and reputational – trouble for your business.

 The main thing to remember here is that you're not on your own.
 If there's an accusation you made a mistake that's impacted your client financially, professional indemnity (PI) insurance has your back.

 It's always a good idea to check the specific wording, but any HR consultant professional indemnity insurance policy worth its salt should cover you for:

 - Negligence or breach of duty of care.

 - Libel and/or slander.

 - Passing off someone else's work as your own.

 - Computer virus transmission.

-If you have any questions, it always helps to speak to a friendly voice.
-Call us and our own, er, human resources will be happy to help.duty of careHR consultantsmanaging risknegligence
+If you've got any questions, it always helps to speak to a friendly voice.
+Call us on 0345 222 5391 and our own, er, human resources will be happy to help.
+Or you can click here for a quick HR consultant insurance quote.duty of careHR consultantsmanaging risknegligence